US-MFG-Demo/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-00.md

   - Resource provisioning can take up to **25 minutes**, depending on the region used.
 Once you launch the script to create the Azure resources, review the application architecture & description with your coach.
 - Review sample application architecture.

-Your coach will provide you with a `Resources.zip` package file that contains the starting projects for the WhatTheHack.
+Your coach will provide you with a `Resources.zip` package file that contains the starting projects for this hack.
 It contains a version of the services that use plain HTTP communication and store state in memory.
 With each challenge, you'll add a Dapr building block to enhance the application architecture.

 ### Install local prerequisites